 recovery rate of the spiked bacteria (F. philomiragia) with OMNIgene•SKIN was consistent across several logs, with an average recovery around 38% (Figure 6).
-Notably, we were able to efficiently recover and detect as low as 10^4 bacterial cells spread on a 6.25 in2 surface (40 cm2).
+Notably, we were able to efficiently recover and detect as low as $10^4$ bacterial cells spread on a 6.25 in surface (40 cm).
 This indicates that our collection methodology and processing workflow efficiently recover very low bioloads.
-This confirms the device's excellent performance with dry skin where total number of bacteria on a 6 in2 surface is expected to be < 10^5 cells.
+This confirms the device's excellent performance with dry skin where total number of bacteria on a 6 in surface is expected to be < $10^5$ cells.